CSCfi/metax-ops/README.md

-# This repository is no longer in use and has been replaced by https://github.com/CSCfi/fairdata-ansible-metax
+## Note: This repository has been deprecated and been replaced by https://github.com/CSCfi/fairdata-ansible-metax

 # metax-ops